 Shelf registration statement.
-The Company does not have any effective shelf registration statements as of December 31, 2022.
+The Company does not have any effective shelf registration statements as of December 31, 2023.

 Nasdaq Delisting.
 Effective April 28, 2023, Nasdaq delisted the Company's ordinary shares and warrants.
-The delisting of the ordinary shares and warrants will likely affect the liquidity of such securities and could inhibit or restrict our ability to raise additional financing, among other things.
-Although the Company will pursue the listing and relisting of the ordinary shares and the warrants on one of the public OTC Markets and Nasdaq as soon as practicable through the normal application process, there can be no assurance that the Company's securities will be listed on a public OTC Market or re-listed on Nasdaq or that a future market for the Company's securities will develop.
+The delisting of the ordinary shares and warrants has affected the liquidity of such securities and could inhibit or restrict our ability to raise additional financing, among other things.

+We plan to seek to relist our ordinary shares and warrants on Nasdaq as soon as practicable through the normal relisting application process.
+However, we cannot assure you that we will list our securities successfully on Nasdaq or another national securities exchange, or that once listed, our securities will remain listed thereon.
+An active trading market for the Company's securities may never develop or, if developed, it may not be sustained.
+You may be unable to sell your ordinary shares and/or warrants unless an active market for such securities can be established and sustained.